Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Conclusion

 \section{{Conclusion}}

-In this study, we have conducted experiments on computationally lightweight conventional image anonymization approaches and investigated their trade-off efficacy in image privacy protection and video anomaly detection using publicly available data sets.
-We have highlighted the limitations of the widely utilized techniques and emphasized the encouraging significance of our simple and efficient adaptive approach in refining anonymization against privacy attribute detection and person identification.
-We have found its performance on anomaly detection promising, considering the substantial gain on the anonymization.
-We have generally demonstrated the promising capability of body-level anonymization methods, and it is essential to note that the performance trade-offs may vary depending on the choice of the anonymization techniques and the utility models.
-We believe that the reported baseline performance exhibited across the various techniques will serve as a reference point for future privacy-related studies, underlining further the significance of our findings.
+In this study, we have conducted experiments on visual anonymization through computationally lightweight conventional algorithms.
+We have investigated the efficacy trade-off in privacy protection and video anomaly detection using several publicly available benchmark datasets.
+We have presented elaborate results on the algorithms and empirically demonstrated their potential and limitations.
+We have highlighted the limitations of widely utilized conventional and deep learning AN approaches and emphasized the encouraging significance of our simple and efficient adaptive approach in refining the AN against privacy attribute detection, person re-identification, and video anomaly detection.
+Considering the substantial gain on the AN, we have found the performance of the adaptive AN on VAD promising.
+We have demonstrated the promising capability of body-level AN, and pointed out that the performance trade-offs depend on the choice of the AN techniques and the utility models.
+The results have established that lightweight AN, with appropriate adaptive enhancements, has potential for privacy-aware real-time and edge computer vision applications.
+The presented baseline performance of the various techniques will provide a good benchmarking reference for future privacy-related studies, further underlining the significance of our study.